lucemhealth-archive/easy-jsonapi/README.md

 ## Installation

-Add this ine to your applications' Gemfile:
+Add this line to your applications' Gemfile:

 ```bash
 # Gemfile